Lapo De Carlo

-Lapo de Carlo (Milan, 4 December 1968) is an Italian sports journalist and presenter.
-He is the radio director of Radio Nerazzurra.
+Lapo de Carlo (born 4 December 1968) is an Italian sports journalist and presenter.
+He is the radio director of Radio Nerazzurra and Linterista.it.
 He also worked for Radio CNR, Radio Italia Network, Radio Donna and Radio Via Montenapoleone.

 Since 2008, he has been a consultant in public speaking at the University of Milan Bicocca at the Faculty of Psychology.

 He also works in the television program, Qui studio a voi stadio, since 2013.

 He is the son of the writer Adriano de Carlo.